Severance pay for employees on permanent contracts

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Seniority less than 10 years
+Less than 10 years of service

 Amount of compensation